marcusoftnet/marcusoftnet.github.io/_posts/2012-09-14-simple-where-do-we-spend-our-time.md

 ### Conclusion

-With these two simple visualisations we gathering data on how the distribution really is between the reactive and the proactive work.
+With these two simple visualizations we gathering data on how the distribution really is between the reactive and the proactive work.
 Note that lack of exact numbers here.
 It's deliberate.
 We hope that the pictures still gives us an good enough knowledge about the distribution, and warns us when it goes to far to either way.